History of Kazakhstan: Alash orda 1917–1920

-The territory of Alash Autonomy covered most of modern territories of Kazakhstan excluding southern regions.
+The territory of Alash orda covered most of modern territories of Kazakhstan excluding southern regions.

-Turkestan Autonomy
+Turkestan orda

-The Turkestan Autonomy, or Kokand Autonomy, was an unrecognized state in Central Asia that existed at the beginning of the Russian Civil War.
+The Turkestan orda or Kokand Autonomy, was an unrecognized state in Central Asia that existed at the beginning of the Russian Civil War.
 It was formed on 27 November 1917 and existed until 22 February 1918.
 It was a secular republic, headed by a president.

 Soviet Union (1920–1991)

 The Kirghiz Autonomous Socialist Soviet Republic, established in 1920, was renamed the Kazakh Autonomous Socialist Soviet Republic in 1925 when the Kazakhs were officially distinguished from the Kyrgyz by the Soviet government.
 Although the Russian Empire recognized the ethnic difference between the groups, it called them both "Kirghiz" to avoid confusion between the terms "Kazakhs" and Cossacks (both names originating from the Turkic "free man").

 In 1925 the republic's original capital, Orenburg, was reincorporated into Russian territory and Kyzylorda became the capital until 1929.
 Almaty (known as Alma-Ata during the Soviet period), a provincial city in the far southeast, became the new capital in 1929.
 In 1936, the territory was officially separated from the Russian Soviet Federative Socialist Republic (RSFSR) and made a Soviet republic: the Kazakh Soviet Socialist Republic.
 With an area of 2717300 km2, the Kazakh SSR was the second-largest republic in the Soviet Union.